Based on Your Reading:

 Pleurectomy/decortication (P/D) and extrapleural pneumonectomy (EPP) are the two most common tumor-removing surgeries for pleural mesothelioma.
-P/D is associated with fewer complications and better quality of life, but surgeons may choose the more drastic EPP if cancer has spread into the lung.
+P/D is associated with fewer complications and better quality of life, but surgeons may choose an EPP if cancer has spread into the lung.

 The goal of pleurectomy/decortication (P/D) and extrapleural pneumonectomy (EPP) is to remove all pleural mesothelioma cancer growth, relieve symptoms and extend the patient’s life span.
 Because both surgeries are performed locally in the chest cavity, they work best when the cancer has been found as early as possible and not spread outside of the chest cavity.